 If you’re traveling to Kyoto for a honeymoon, it’s best to visit the city at its most romantic.
 You have two options: the cherry blossom season of spring and the crisp autumnal period of fall.

-If you visit during the former, you’ll be greeted by the iconic cute-pink sight of Japan’s cherry blossoms.
+If you visit during the former, you’ll be greeted by the iconic sight of Japan’s cherry blossoms.
 Japan’s most romantic period, Kyoto is the perfect city to experience the cherry blossom season if you can tolerate the endless crowds.

 If you’d prefer a leafy experience without countless other tourists, you’ll likely prefer fall, when the crisp leaves of autumn are greeted by a more laid-back Kyoto.